josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 </CalloutPlusQuote>

 If ensuring quality is _your responsibility_, and the tool you're using pushes bad quality your way, you are fighting against gravity in that situation.
 It's you versus the forces of entropy.
-And unless you fight perfectly (which you won't), the end result is, unavoidably, a bad one.
+And unless you fight perfectly (which you won't), the end result is, unavoidably, a worse one.

 Besides, we probably shouldn't make assumptions about who can, or will, spot the issues put forth by LLMs in the first place.
 It's tempting to dismiss the concern and say "sure, yeah, bad developers will take bad suggestions."